spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 to interoperate, which cannot be conveyed in a mere ``paths`` specification, the ``modules`` token will be more sensible to use.
-It resolves the Spack-side spec to a modulefile generated and managed outside of Spack's purview, to be loaded within Spack when the corresponding spec is called upon to compile client packages.
+It resolves the Spack-side spec to a modulefile generated and managed outside of Spack's purview, which Spack will load internally and transiently when the corresponding spec is called upon to compile client packages.

 If your system administrator did not provide modules for pre-installed Intel tools, you could do well to ask for them, because installing multiple copies of the Intel tools, as is wont to happen once Spack is in the picture, is bound to stretch disk space and patience thin.
-If you *are* the system administrator and are still new to modules, then perhaps it's best to follow the `next section <Installing Intel tools within Spack_>`_ to install the tools solely within Spack.
+If you *are* the system administrator and are still new to modules, then perhaps it's best to follow the `next section <Installing Intel tools within Spack_>`_ and install the tools solely within Spack.

 The following example integrates two packages embodied by hypothetical